 Remember earlier when we stated that when it comes to service work, quality trumps quantity?
-This is absolutely true, but we also cannot ignore the numbers when it comes to medical school admission requirements.
+This is absolutely true, but we also cannot ignore the numbers when it comes to medical school requirements.
 Admissions committees are looking for well-rounded individuals, and one of the best ways to show this is through a long-standing dedication to volunteer activities.

-Medical School Admissions also view service work as a LONG-TERM commitment, where a prospective applicant has committed AT LEAST 6 months to a given organization.
-Making a long-term commitment shows that you are dedicated, an important quality in future physicians.
+Quantitatively, medical schools suggest AT LEAST 10-15 hours a month (give or take).
+Medical School Admissions also view service work as a long-term commitment, where a prospective applicant has committed at least 6 months to a given organization.
+Making a long-term commitment shows that you are dedicated, which is an important quality in future physicians.
 If you’ve truly found your calling, and an activity that truly speaks to you, time should fly!

 - Did this applicant use this opportunity to take advantage of a “trip,” or did they completely immerse themselves in a community, striving to fulfill the needs of marginalized and disenfranchised individuals, thereby gaining an understanding of the problems facing global medical care?

-To avoid any misinterpretation of your experience, volunteer in your OWN backyard!
+To avoid any misinterpretation of your experience, volunteer in your own backyard!
 There are likely a ton of opportunities to be of service in your own community, and to try and become a part of re-building your own community from its roots demonstrates that as an applicant you are truly grounded, and understand what it means to be a contributing member of your own community.

-Progression and Skill Building:
+Progression and Skill Building